Bachelor of Science (Honours) in Creative Computing

 Focus is on creative thinking which grows out of the juxtaposition of science and art.

 This programme is aimed at those who may want to work at the intersection of technology and art, Web development, animation, games, mobile and other applications, and the development of new creative software applications.

 It is also appropriate for artists, musicians, film-makers and others who wish to apply their creative thinking to original software development, and for computing professionals who wish to include a creative component in their work.

-In the 2016 Graduate Employment Survey conducted by an external consultant, 84% of graduates are employed within six months of final exams.
-Among them, 82% are working in jobs related to their course of study.
+In the 2016 Graduate Employment Survey, it was found that 84% of graduates were employed within six months of the final examinations.
+Among them, 82% were working in jobs related to their course of study.

 Local faculty, with intensive workshops by UK academics.